Onboard Cameras

 On-kart

-At Buckmore Park and Three Sisters cameras are not allowed to be mounted to the exterior of a crash helmet for safety reasons however they are allowed to be mounted to the Nassau panel of a kart.
+At Buckmore Park cameras are not allowed to be mounted to the exterior of a crash helmet for safety reasons however they are allowed to be mounted to the Nassau panel of a kart.

 Please note that mounting a camera to the Nassau panel of a kart does not give a point of view similar to what the driver sees and hides all steering and pedal inputs.
 It typically produces shaky footage with rattly audio which is best combated by using a camera with high-level in-built stabilisation.